Kavita980/SentimentAnalysis_of_MovieReviews/README.md

 Here is the model summary of the above model.
 According to my research the hybrid model like the one shown above performs much better compared to the model which only contains one type like only LSTM or only GRU.
 The combination of Convolution layer, GRU layer and fully connected layer was the best.

 Above you will find the code.
-Enjy :)